Writing Intent

 Writing Implementation

-The National Curriculum and EYFS Framework is used to inform the planning and delivery of the writing curriculum at St. Teresa’s.
-Writing progression is very carefully mapped out from reception to year 6, with clear progression through the quality texts we use within each year group to stimulate writing.
-Writing is taught explicitly in daily English lessons and skills learnt are regularly reinforced within lessons across our curriculum.
 We begin a unit with an exciting and memorable learning experience to enthuse and stimulate our children, creating interest for the forthcoming unit of work.
-During ‘Reading Week’ our pupils are immersed in the language and structure of a text, where they build on their knowledge of a particular genre and develop specific reading skills.
+During ‘Reading Week’ our pupils are immersed in the language and structure of a text, where they build on their knowledge of a particular genre and develop specified reading skills.
 We use ‘link texts’ to inspire our children to explore alternative books linked to the current genre, which provides an opportunity for our children to branch out and develop their independence when choosing a book to read.
-At St. Teresa’s, we recognise the importance of spoken language as this underpins the development of reading and writing.
-Oracy is a high priority for our children and we weave opportunities for talk into every unit of work, using a variety of strategies.
-One of our strategies is talk for writing, where the children take part in lots of activities such as story mapping and drama, providing the strong foundations needed for an outcome of quality writing.

 Writing Impact

 We aim for all of our pupils to leave our school as keen writers who write clearly and confidently for different audiences.
 We want our children to be able to communicate effectively through a range of forms and to have developed a genuine love and appreciation for writing.
+During regular book studies, our children speak very highly about their English lessons and always look forward to sharing their learning experiences.
+They speak willingly and enthusiastically whilst being proud to share the work they have produced.

 At St. Teresa's, we use the Essential Letters and Sounds programme throughout the Infant Department.
 A small number of pupils within Lower Key Stage 2 also access the programme.